 - Last, the rivet heads are filed and finally, the handle is burnished to a precise size and shape for optimal fit and function.

-Therefore, the Puma Bowie will always live in my memory as a shining example of what a high quality hunting knife should be.
+Therefore, the Puma Bowie will always live in my memory as a shining example of what a high-quality hunting knife should be.

 In addition, although owning a knife made in Solingen, Germany may no longer mean what it once did amongst knife aficionados, Puma Knives are still made with the same quality materials, meticulous hand-craftsmanship, and acute attention to detail that they always have been.
-Thus, we would be proud to own a Puma Bowie knife or any of their knives that they produce.
+Thus, we would be proud to own a Puma Bowie knife or any of the knives that they produce.